YourRoots by Genomelink

 Biography

-• The story of Mary Jane Peacock began in 1640 in St Botolph, Aldgate, London, England.
+• Mary Jane Peacock was born in 1640 in St Botolph, Aldgate, London, England, the child of John Peacock And Mary Joyce Webber.

-• Mary Jane Peacock married Benjamin Beach, and had children including Mary Beach.
+• Mary Jane Peacock married Benjamin Beach Sr, and had children including Mary Beach.

-• Mary Jane Peacock passed away in 1677 in Essex, Virginia, United States.
+• Mary Jane Peacock passed away in 1677 in Connecticut, USA.

 Immediate Family